Becky Duncan Massey: Early life and education

-Career

 Politician

 She served as a delegate to the 1988 Republican National Convention.
 In November 2011, she was elected to the sixth district in the Tennessee Senate, after Republican senator Jamie Woodson resigned.
 She defeated Democratic candidate Gloria Johnson with 64 percent of the vote.
-She was reelected in November 2012 and in November 2016.
+She was reelected in 2012, 2016.
+2020 and 2024.
+She Chairs the Senate Transportation and Safety Committee and also serves on the Senate Health and General Welfare Committee.